-Operating a Nest thermostat is one of the best ways to optimize the everyday schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you might expect, it won’t work well or at all if you see an error code show up.
-The specific error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much sooner.
+Operating a Nest thermostat is one of the best ways to optimize the day-to-day schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you can expect, it won’t work correctly or at all if you see an error code on the display.
+The exact error code provides useful information about the source of the problem, something a trained technician can use to offer solutions that much faster.

-Listed below are seven of the most frequent error codes you might discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you could solve it and the estimated cost to do so.
-Don’t forget that while the price will ultimately depend on the specific Nest model, you can expect to pay about $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific hardware necessary to complete repairs.
+Let’s consider seven of the most likely error codes you might find on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you might solve it and the estimated cost to do so.
+Keep in mind that while the price will ultimately hinge on the specific Nest model, you can count on paying between $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific components needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is shut off.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they locate the root of the problem.
+A knowledgeable technician can examine electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not just a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll disconnect the power and slowly inspect each wire, ensuring they are fully placed into the connector with the correct amount of exposed copper.
-Once they locate the damaged connector, it can be exchanged for a new one.
+They’ll shut off the power and progressively inspect each wire, ensuring they are fully placed into the connector with the correct amount of bare copper.
+Once they find the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-Presuming the breakers are on, you can examine a couple of other places before calling a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+In the event the breakers are on, you can examine a few other places before consulting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and supply power through a USB cable.
-In the event it displays error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will probably be best to contact a pro.
+Since this error can consume your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and supply power with a USB cable.
+Assuming it reveals error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-A technician will cautiously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+The technician will cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
+Although this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
 You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 show up.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is transported using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience diagnosing and solving electrical malfunctions.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is being delivered through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to turn the power off as soon as possible.
+You can then contact a professional technician with the proper experience identifying and fixing electrical problems.

 e73 – Critical

-This might be as easy as the breaker being shut off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s best to get in touch with a local professional.
+This could be as simple as the breaker being turned off, but it can also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s a good idea to speak with a local professional.